kodezine/epd-driver/README.md

 # epd-driver

-Epaper display EM027AS012 driver for embedded linux
+E-Paper Display EM027AS012 driver for embedded linux.
+I'm trying to work on the driver created by https://github.com/repk/epd